Itching in dogs: causes and treatment options

 Infections

 Skin infections caused by bacteria or yeast can also cause itching and skin changes.
-Examples are:
+Examples include:

-• Bacterial pyoderma : A bacterial infection of the skin that causes pustules, crusts, and itching.
+• Bacterial pyoderma: A bacterial infection of the skin that leads to pustules, crusts and itching.

 Diagnosis of pruritus/itching in dogs

-Diagnosing pruritus in dogs requires a thorough history and examination of skin lesions.
+Diagnosing pruritus in dogs requires a thorough medical history and examination of the skin lesions.
 This may include:

-• Cytology studies : A microscopic examination of skin samples to identify bacteria, yeast, or inflammatory cells.
+• Cytological examinations: A microscopic examination of skin samples to identify bacteria, yeasts, or inflammatory cells.

 Relief from itching in dogs

-There are several options available to relieve itching, including:
+Several options are available to relieve the itching, including:

-• Local treatment of the skin with supporting skin care products (shampoo, lotion, spot-on).
+• Local treatment of the skin with supportive skincare products (shampoo, lotion, spot-on).

-• Support skin healing through nutritional supplements, such as anti-inflammatory essential fatty acids or immune-modulating additives such as colostrum.
+• Supporting skin healing through dietary supplements, e.g. anti-inflammatory essential fatty acids or immunomodulating additives such as colostrum.

-• Systemic treatment with medications prescribed by the veterinarian (e.g. cortisone).
+• Systemic treatment with medication prescribed by a veterinarian (e.g., cortisone).

-• Local treatment of the skin with medications prescribed by the veterinarian.
+• Local treatment of the skin with medication prescribed by the veterinarian.

-Appropriate skin care and optimal nutrition can also improve skin condition and relieve itching.
+Appropriate skin care and optimal nutrition can also improve the skin condition and relieve itching.

 The distinction between normal and pathological scratching

-Every dog scratches from time to time, and this is part of normal grooming or is used to relieve social stress.
-However, if the dog goes so far in scratching and nibbling that it develops bald or even bloody patches, this is a reason to see a veterinarian.
+Every dog scratches itself occasionally; this is part of normal grooming or serves to relieve social stress.
+However, if the dog scratches and nibbles to the point of developing bald or even bloody patches, this is a reason to consult a veterinarian.

 Treatment of chronic pruritus/itching in dogs